 12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

-While following the 12 week dumbbell workout plan PDF, a white woman with a blonde pony tail is in a grey sleeveless top that has a white band on the bottom and performing dumbbell curls and the background is blurred out.
+A white woman with a blonde ponytail, dressed in a grey sleeveless top with a white band at the bottom, is performing dumbbell curls with a blurred background.

-This downloadable 12 week dumbbell workout plan (PDF) is all anyone needs to start making serious progress in their entire body today.19
+This downloadable 12 week dumbbell workout plan (PDF) is all anyone needs to start making serious progress in their entire body today.1

 Utilizing the 10 exercises proven best by both personal trainers and exercise physiologists, these workouts will encourage balanced, sustainable muscle growth for beginners and experts alike.